kots727/slugbotics.github.io/content/join.md

 subtitle: "Here are the opportunities you'll have on Slugbotics"
 promoimg: "joincrop.jpg"
 ---

+**NOTE: We are no longer accepting members for the 2021-2022 season.
+See the bottom of this page for details.**
 # Join Slugbotics
 We're glad that you're interested in joining our team!
 Here at Slugbotics, we wish to bring every aspiring engineer into the field of robotics, regardless